 Microsoft Excel is a go-to tool if you’re working with data.
 Starting from simple calculations to building reports, Excel has it all covered.
 Knowing Excel has become a necessity in today’s times.
 Organizations rely on Excel for storing and analyzing their data.
-This article on Excel interview questions will cover the top 50 questions that could be asked in an Excel interview.
+This article on MS Excel interview questions and answers will cover the top 50 questions that could be asked in an Excel interview.

 So, let’s start with our beginner level Excel interview questions.

 We will start with a set of Excel interview questions aimed at the beginners.

 1. What is a cell address in Excel?

 A cell address is used to identify a particular cell on a worksheet.
 It is denoted by a combination of the respective column letter and a row number.

 As shown above, the highlighted cell belongs to the column ‘D’ and row 5, so the cell address is read as D5.